 The younger Breckinridge attended Pisgah Academy in Woodford County, Kentucky, and graduated from Centre College, Danville, Kentucky, in 1839.
 He later attended the College of New Jersey (now Princeton University) and he studied law at the Transylvania Institute, in Lexington, Kentucky.

 Breckinridge joined the Kentucky bar in 1840.
 After briefly living in Iowa, he returned to Kentucky and began his law practice.
 In 1843, he married Mary Cyrene Burch and the couple settled near Lexington.
-Breckinridge served as major of the Third Kentucky Volunteers during the Mexican-American War (1846 – 1848).
+Breckinridge served as a major of the Third Kentucky Volunteers during the Mexican-American War (1846 – 1848).
 Upon his return from Mexico, Breckinridge entered the political arena and voters elected him to the Kentucky House of Representatives in 1848.
 In 1850, Kentucky residents elected Breckinridge to represent them in the U.S. House of Representatives, where he served two terms.

 U.S. Vice President